 Charter Oak Winery is a partnership between Rob Fanucci (local real estate and tax lawyer by day and vintner for many years), his wife Layla and their son David.
 Their winery is one of the more unique finds in the Napa Valley and is a complete throwback to the “old” days of winemaking.
-It is rare and actually quite refreshing to find a commercial winery in the Napa Valley that does mostly everything by hand including pressing all their fruit in an old wooden basket press dating from 1900.
+It is rare and actually quite refreshing to find a commercial winery in Napa Valley that does mostly everything by hand including pressing all their fruit in an old wooden basket press dating from 1900.

 Rob still has all his grandfather’s old winemaking tools, the old basket press, homemade punch down tools including a well stained purple wooden piece that resembles an oversized baseball bat as well as an assortment of various other wine making implements.
 A typical punch-down tool used by contemporary wineries is one made of stainless steel featuring a much larger surface area.